top of page

 In the Artemis 1 mission, the un-crewed Orion spacecraft will be launched, orbit the Moon, and then return to Earth.

-Along with scientific and educational payloads, Orion will be carrying a flash drive with the Lunar Codex-associated work Three Faces of the Moon.
+Along with scientific and educational payloads, Orion will be carrying a flash drive carrying 3.3M names commemorating people from Earth.
+In the same file is the Lunar Codex-associated work Three Faces of the Moon.
 Orion will cruise into lunar orbit and back to Earth.

 Because the spacecraft does not land on the Moon, the poems as carried by Orion are not part of the Lunar Codex archivesHowever, the poems will be re-launched and preserved as part of the Polaris archive on the 2024 Griffin mission.